gco/git-timemachine/README.md

-# Git time machine
+# Mercurial time machine

 ## Installation

 Installation alternatives:

-- Download git-timemachine.el and drop it somewhere in your `load-path`.
+- Download hg-timemachine.el and drop it somewhere in your `load-path`.
-- If you use `el-get`, simply add `git-timemachine` to your packages list.
+- If you use `el-get`, simply add `hg-timemachine` to your packages list.
 - If you have melpa configured it's available through `package-install`.

 ## Usage

-Visit a git-controlled file and issue `M-x git-timemachine` (or bind it to a keybinding of your choice).
+Visit an hg-controlled file and issue `M-x hg-timemachine` (or bind it to a keybinding of your choice).

 Use the following keys to navigate historic version of the file